Lakewood Church: Beliefs

-Lakewood Church is known for its Word of Faith teaching.
+Lakewood Church is known for its Word of Faith teaching rooted in the Bible.
 It is also known, before every sermon, for a creed (originally led by John and continued by Joel) which the congregation repeats in unison.

 Church organization

 Lakewood offers different types of ministries, fellowships, and services depending on the age, marital status, and need of its members.